CAP Study Group

 Step 2: Register for the ACF/PGRTAZ CAP Study Group

-To ensure a high functioning and meaningful interactive experience, study group participation will be limited to fifteen members.
+To ensure a high functioning and meaningful interactive experience, study group participation will be limited to 15 members.
 Seats will be reserved on a first come first serve basis for students who have enrolled in the CAP program.
-You may reserve your seat by completing and submitting this form to Jill McIlroy.
+You may reserve your seat by completing and submitting the form below to Jill McIlroy.